 QUALIFICATIONS AND EXPERIENCE

-- Recommended a minimum 10 years overall experience in Human Resources in an International NGO environment
+- Recommended a minimum of 10 years overall experience in Human Resources including an International NGO experience.

 - Qualification in Human Resource management or equivalent.

 - Experience working in large humanitarian relief effort

 - Previous experience of managing and developing a diverse team and the ability to lead, motivate and develop others

 - Demonstrated credibility with colleagues and stakeholders at all levels of an organization

 - Ability and willingness to change work practices and hours, and work with incoming teams in the event of major emergencies

 - Commitment to and understanding of Save the Children’s aims, values and principles including rights-based approaches

 - Strong management skills including analytical skills, judgement and decision-making.

 - Highly developed communication skills both written and verbal in order to establish effective relationships with a wide variety of internal and external audiences, including at a geographical distance.